 Making his second Chopin Society appearance is Dénes Várjon, one of Hungary’s pre-eminent musicians.
 A 1991 graduate of the Liszt Academy in Budapest, he studied piano with Sándor Falvai, chamber music with György Kurtág and Ferenc Rados, and participated in masterclasses with András Schiff, a longtime supporter.

 The Frederic Chopin Society is an international piano recital series serving the greater metropolitan area of St. Paul and Minneapolis, Minnesota.
-Concerts are held in beautiful and intimate Mairs Concert Hall at Macalester College in St. Paul.
+Now in our 37th season, we present an array of world-class pianists, from exciting emerging talents and mid-career masters to some of the most distinguished names in music.
+Concerts are held in the beautiful and intimate Mairs Concert Hall at Macalester College in St. Paul.
 Although programs often include works by Chopin, the Society enjoys a wide range of keyboard music from over three centuries.

-Season tickets are available now.
-Single tickets go on sale starting August 15.
-Please visit the Tickets page for instructions on ordering season tickets or single tickets.
+Please visit the tickets page to order season tickets or single tickets.
 We invite you to learn more about each artist here on our website and to join us at the concerts!

 Copyright © 2020 The Frederic Chopin Society.
 All rights reserved.

 Website design and production by Heitman Design.